New York City: The Five Boroughs

 Where to Stay

-New York City offers accommodations for every budget, from luxury hotels in Midtown Manhattan to boutique stays in Brooklyn and Queens.
-Consider your plans when choosing a borough, those interested in museums and shows might prefer Manhattan, while food lovers may opt for Queens, and families might enjoy the more relaxed pace of Staten Island or outer Brooklyn.
+New York City offers accommodations for every budget, from luxury hotels in Manhattan to boutique stays in Brooklyn and Queens.
+Consider your plans when choosing a borough.
+Visitors interested in museums, Broadway shows, and major attractions often prefer Manhattan, while food lovers may gravitate toward Queens.
+Families and travelers seeking a quieter experience may enjoy the more relaxed pace of Staten Island or residential areas of Brooklyn.

 The towering black steel gantries emblazoned with the bold “LONG ISLAND” lettering, a preserved relic of New York’s industrial era.
 Located at Gantry Plaza State Park in Long Island City, Queens, these massive structures were originally built to transfer railcars onto barges for transport across the river.
 Today, they frame a redeveloped waterfront lined with modern high-rise residential towers and offer sweeping views of the Manhattan skyline.
 File photo: Luciano Mortula – LGM, licensed.